gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 The classic way of building a heel on a climbing shoe is to let the sole rubber extend back up the heel so you can use the thicker outsole rubber for heel hooks.

 Some shoes don’t have heels built up from strips of sheet rubber, but instead employ a heel cup made from a single piece of rubber molded into shape.
-These molded heel cups are usually significantly more resistant to deforming.
+These molded heel cups are usually much more resistant against deforming.
 Whether or not that is an advantage for you is a matter of taste.
-A molded heel cup’s structural integrity can make it possible to use its edge as a very solid feature to hook behind a sharp foothold, and its thickness can enable you to pull very hard on a sharp foothold without having to fear even the mildest pain.
+A molded heel cup’s structural integrity can make it possible to use its edge as a solid feature to hook behind a sharp foothold, and its thickness can enable you to pull very hard on a sharp foothold without having to fear even the mildest pain.
 On the other hand, you might prefer a traditional heel cup’s higher sensitivity or that its squishiness can make it more accomodating to differently shaped heels.

 #### Toehook Patch